getsentry/sentry-docs/src/collections/_documentation/guides/getting-started/index.md

 Here are some points to consider:

-- If your app source code is managed in multiple repositories, create a separate project for each repo.
+- In case your application's source code is managed in **multiple repositories** - create a **separate project for each repo**.
-- Is your app made up of several micro-services?
-Split those into projects accordingly.
+- In case your app is made up of **several micro-services** - **split them into projects** accordingly.
-- If you have a monolithic codebase, set up separate projects for the Backend and Frontend.
+- If you have a **monolithic codebase** - set up **separate projects for the backend and frontend**.
-- Give each language its own project.
-If your backend code has NodeJS and Java components, separate those into two different projects.
+- Give **each language its own project** (e.g. your backend code contains NodeJS and Java components, separate those into two different projects).

 ## 5. Define Environments

-Depending on your development life cycle, your applications are probably deployed and running in multiple environments -  _Dev_, _Testing_, _Production_, etc. Configuring the environment in your Sentry SDK, will add the tag to every error event and will help you associate events to the environment in which they occurred.
+Depending on your development life cycle, your applications are probably deployed and running in multiple environments -  _QA_, _Staging_, _Production_, etc. Configuring the environment in your Sentry SDK, will add the tag to every error event and will help you associate events to the environment in which they occurred.
 You can do that by creating a `SENTRY_ENVIRONMENT` environment variable or by explicitly defining it in the SDK configuration.
 For more information see our documentation on [Environments](https://docs.sentry.io/enriching-error-data/environments/?platform=browser).

 ![Create a Project]({% asset guides/getting-started/10.png @path %})